321 Years Ago

-Egil didn’t know what he’d expected to see when he finally reached the source of the noise – some strange wispy monster, maybe, or nothing at all – but four young alfar with pristine sabres and fine clothing fighting off an angry selcla wasn’t it.
-It only took a few seconds of Egil watching their sword forms to know they wouldn’t win this fight alone.
+He didn’t know what he’d expected to see when he finally reached the source of the noise — some strange monster, perhaps, or nothing at all — but four young alfar with swords and fine clothing fighting off an angry selcla wasn’t it.
+The bear-like creature towered over them, swiping at the boys with large paws.
+It only took Egil a glance at their stiff sword forms to know they wouldn’t win this fight.

-Not all of them held sabres, though– the one at the back, furthest from the selcla, instead tried desperately to hold the reins of their spooked horses.
-Seeing this, Egil crept around the edge of their small clearing over to him, ripping up a thick fern branch as he went.
+A fourth alfar stood at the back of the group, far from the selcla.
+Instead of wielding a sword, he clung stubbornly to the reins of their spooked horses, keeping them from running off.
+Seeing this, Egil crept around the edge of the clearing toward him, ripping up a thick fern branch as he went.

-“Give me your tinderbox,” he said to the alfar in an urgent whisper.
+“Give me your matchbox,” he said to the alfar in an urgent whisper.

-“A tinderbox.
+“A matchbox.
 You have one somewhere among the saddlebags, don’t you?
 Give it to me.”

 “Who even are you?”